openstack/ironic-inspector/README.rst

 *ironic-discoverd* requires OpenStack Juno (2014.2) release or newer.

 Please use launchpad_ to report bugs and ask questions.
 Use PyPI_ for downloads and accessing the released version of this README.

-Source code is hosted on StackForge_, please follow `Gerrit Workflow`_ for contributing.
+Refer to ``CONTRIBUTING.rst`` for instructions on how to contribute.

 .. _OpenStack Ironic: https://wiki.openstack.org/wiki/Ironic
 .. _Tuskar UI: https://pypi.python.org/pypi/tuskar-ui